Experiencing the More-than-Human Through Human Augmentation: Experiencing the More-than-Human Through Human Augmentation: Principles and Approach

-Our MtHtHA design approach is guided by seven principles distilled from theory and iterative practice.
+Our MtHtHA design approach is guided by seven principles distilled from prior design work and our own iterative practice.
 These principles shaped each case study and can inform future designs that use human augmentation to foster more-than-human awareness.
 For clarity, we use \emph{EchoVision} \cite{Hu2024Becoming} as an example to illustrate these principles.

 \paragraph{(P1) Embodied Umwelt Approximation} Temporarily place the user in a reimagined sensory world of a nonhuman other.
-Use HA technology to simulate key aspects of non-human being's umwelt (its perceptual world) in an \emph{embodied, first-person} manner, optionally incorporating ritualized interactions.
-The goal is an eco-phenomenological attunement to more-than-human worlds—guiding users toward an approximation sufficient to spark imagination and empathy, rather than an exact replica.
-For example, \emph{EchoVision} gives humans the experience of "seeing through sound" like a bat.
-Rather than using real ultrasound bouncing off surfaces, it translates human-audible vocal input into visual effects on terrain, allowing participants to experience the bat's umwelt through user’s active vocalization.
+Use HA technology to simulate key aspects of a nonhuman being's Umwelt (its perceptual world) in an \emph{embodied, first-person} manner, optionally incorporating ritualized interactions.
+The goal is an eco-phenomenological attunement to more-than-human worlds---what \citet{Ikeya2025Aesthetics} term the ``phenomenological orientation'' of more-than-human aesthetics---guiding users toward an approximation sufficient to spark imagination and empathy, rather than an exact replica.
+For example, \emph{EchoVision} gives humans the experience of ``seeing through sound'' like a bat.
+Rather than using real ultrasound bouncing off surfaces, it translates human-audible vocal input into visual effects on terrain, allowing participants to experience the bat's Umwelt through the user's active vocalization.
 This principle allows users to experience another being's perceptual world through their own bodies, cultivating experiential feeling rather than mere intellectual knowing.

-\paragraph{(P2) Invite Accessible Participation} Experiences should be inviting, accessible, intriguing, engaging, and understandable to laypeople—not only experts.
+\paragraph{(P2) Invite Accessible Participation} Experiences should be inviting, accessible, intriguing, engaging, and understandable to laypeople---not only experts.
 Lowering barriers to entry (both technical and comfort-related) while making the experience \textit{attractive, intuitive, provocative, and playful} encourages the general public to inhabit more-than-human perceptions and maximizes public awareness.
 In \textit{EchoVision}, visual hooks (the bat-shaped mask) attract bystanders; low-friction entry (a handlebar allows holding the mask instead of head-mounting); intuitive interactions (speaking to trigger echoes); and site-specific exhibition (at the largest bat colony in the US, Austin's Congress Avenue Bridge) ensure anyone can participate.
 This principle supports cultivating widespread ecological awareness through broad public engagement.